HurleyWong/gridsome-starter-notes-hurley/content/posts/module-cloud-computing.md

 Cloud Service Construction makes abstraction of the programming language, like C, C++, Java, Python, etc.

-The Message-Passing Interface(MPI) is designed for parallel applications.
+The Message-Passing Interface (MPI) is designed for parallel applications.
 It makes use of underlying network, assumes that communication takes place within a known group of processes.

 ### Parallel Programming on Amazon Web Service(AWS)

 Some Amazon Platforms and Service Offerings:

 * AWS Elastic Compute Cloud (EC2) is a web service that provides resizable compute capacity, designed to make web-scale cloud computing easy for developers.
 * AWS Simple Storage Service (S3) provides users with secure, durable, highly-scalable object storage.
-It is a simple web service interface to store and retrieve any amount of data from anywhere on the Web
+It is a simple web service interface to store and retrieve any amount of data from anywhere on the Web.

 ## 11. Trends